COVID kit: Chloroquine and Hydroxychloroquine

-Structual formula of hydroxychloroquine.
+Structural formula of hydroxychloroquine.
 Both drugs have no efficacy against COVID-19.

 Chloroquine and hydroxychloroquine are medications used to treat and prevent malaria, as well as to manage conditions such as rheumatoid arthritis and lupus erythematosus.
 Both drugs are administered orally.
 Chloroquine commonly causes side effects such as muscle problems, loss of appetite, diarrhea, and skin rashes.
 More severe side effects include vision problems, muscle damage, seizures, and a reduction in blood cell counts.
 Hydroxychloroquine may cause common side effects such as vomiting, headaches, vision changes, and muscle weakness, as well as severe side effects including allergic reactions, vision problems, and cardiac arrhythmias.

 Both drugs can increase the pH in cellular compartments called endosomes and inhibit the fusion of the SARS-CoV-2 virus with host cell membranes.
 Additionally, chloroquine inhibits the glycosylation of angiotensin-converting enzyme 2, which may interfere with the binding of the coronavirus to the cellular receptor.
 In vitro studies suggest that these drugs may block the transport of SARS-CoV-2 from early endosomes to endolysosomes, potentially preventing the release of the viral genome.

 However, despite demonstrating antiviral activity in some in vitro systems, hydroxychloroquine did not reduce viral loads in the upper or lower respiratory tract and showed no clinical efficacy.
 Two randomized clinical trials conducted in Brazil and the United Kingdom showed that these drugs did not improve clinical outcomes in patients with mild to moderate cases compared to standard treatment.
 Furthermore, the use of hydroxychloroquine did not reduce the risk of death or the need for mechanical ventilation.